RichardBrown384/riscos-artworks-js/docs/README.md

 ##### Step 2

 The second step is to perform the same operation on path A's red fill sibling.
-It ends up being the first singleton list in path A's sublists.
+It ends up being the first singleton list in path A's SubLists.

 The result is